harness-community/drone-azure-cache/README.md

 ## Usage in Harness CI

-In Harness CI, the pipeline can be added as a Plugin step in the Stages using the Pipeline Studio.
+In Harness CI, the plugin can be implemented in a pipeline as a Plugin step in the Stages using the Pipeline Studio.
 ![Pipeline Image](images/pipeline.png)

 Alternatively, the following YAML can be used to implement the plugin as a step